ning-2021/Ning-s-Kitchen/README.md

 ## Project Overview

 **Ning's Kitchen** is a responsive recipe website designed to provide users with a seamless and engaging experience in discovering and managing recipes.
-The application is built with a Java Spring Boot backend and a PostgreSQL database, ensuring robust data management.
+The application is built with a Java Spring Boot backend and a PostgreSQL database utilizing PL/pgSQL for stored procedures and functions, ensuring robust data management.
 The frontend is developed using React and TypeScript, offering a modern and interactive user experience.
 Further development is underway to enhance the website's functionality and user experience, with plans to introduce more features and improvements.

 ## Disclaimer